Inventua/nucleus-core/Documentation/Setup and Configuration/Configuration.md

 ```

 # IIS Configuration
-IIS Configuration settings are stored in `web.config`.

 ## web.config
 If you are hosting the Osa App Core host runtime in Internet Information Services, you need to configure the ASP.NET core module.
+IIS Configuration settings are stored in `web.config`.
 More information is available on the Microsoft web site - [ASP.NET Core Module](https://docs.microsoft.com/en-us/aspnet/core/host-and-deploy/aspnet-core-module).

 > **_TIP:_**    A default `web.config` file is included as part of the installation, which includes the base settings that you need to run Nucleus in IIS.
+In
+most cases, you can use the default web.config file as-is.